salman-khan-mrd/5HMC-2/README.md

 Feature Extraction folder contains all the features extraction related necessary codes used in this study.

 ## Fused Feature Vector
-In this model, we applied five different feature encodings such as Mismatches (MisM), ASDC, DAC, PSTNPSS, and ANF to capture the nucleotide-based features keeping their residue ordering information.
+In this model, we applied five different feature encodings such as Mismatches MisM, ASDC, DAC, PSTNPSS, and ANF to capture the nucleotide-based features keeping their residue ordering information.
 Moreover, to generate the high discriminative model representing the multi-perspective features, we serially concatenated the extracted features to form an individual vector covering the weakness of the individual feature vector.

 ## FEATURE SELECTION TECHNIQUES Using SHAP
 SHAPley Additive Explanations (SHAP) uses cooperative game theory to distribute credit among the contributions of input features in machine learning algorithms.